-Why do people go a psychologist?
+Why do people go to a Psychotherapist?

-When working with a therapist, a person is helped to uncover the source of their anxiety, stress, pain, resentment, frustration, etc. The therapist helps the person determine the goals they wish to achieve through the course of counselling and helps them set in motion a plan to create and maintain positive change in their lives.
+When working with a therapist, a person is helped to uncover the source of their anxiety, stress, pain, resentment, frustration, etc. The therapist helps the person determine the goals they wish to achieve through the course of counseling and helps them set in motion a plan to create and maintain positive change in their lives.
 As the therapeutic relationship between the person and the therapist grows, core issues will come into focus, helping the person resolve, rather than put a Band-Aid on their symptoms.

 The overarching goal of psychotherapy is for the client to be able to cope with and resolve their struggles on their own so they no longer need therapy.
 In order to reach this goal, both the client and therapist must work together to uncover the root of the issues and come up with realistic solutions that can be put into practice.